MeepMr/Local-Tube/.github/pull_request_template.md

 - [ ] Add all desired Features
 - [ ] Run Code Inspection
-- [ ] Test Code or 1 day in test-environnement
+- [ ] Test Code or 1 day in test-environment